-Brynhild was designed by Uffa Fox in the Autumn of 1935.
+Brynhild was designed and built by Uffa Fox in 1935.

 Having already designed and sailed 17ft single handed racing canoes, he now wanted a boat that would not be so hard to work, but would provide some exhilarating sailing at speed.
 He wrote: “I am now getting on in life, and have only a few more years in which I can really enjoy sailing so small a boat, in which in the least wind one is wet through all the while.”